Disclaimer: I don’t own anything from Buffy the Vampire Slayer/Angel or Harry Potter.

 “It’d be nice,” Angel said.
 He’d yet to hear the words from the man.
 Wesley hadn’t once said he was sorry for taking Connor.

 “Fine.
 I’m sorry.
 I’m sorry that I was fooled by false prophecy.
 I’m sorry that I let Justine get the drop on me and take Connor.
 I’m sorry that my actions caused him to grow up in this world.
 I am not, however, sorry for my intentions.
 I did what I did to protect Connor.
 I tried to disprove the prophecy, but I couldn’t.
 I made a choice I hated myself for to insure your child’s safety.
-And given the same set of circumstance and knowledge, I would do the same thing,” Wesley said.
+I don't regret that and if I thought I had to, I would do it all over again,” Wesley said.
 He was deeply sorry for the pain he caused all of them, but he wasn’t sorry for trying to protect Connor.
 Everything he did was for the safety of that child.
 He wouldn’t apologize for it.

 Angel was quiet.
 He wasn’t sure what to say.
 He still wasn’t happy.
 Wesley had just said he was sorry, but that he would do it again if need be.
 What was he supposed to say to that?
 How could he forgive someone who wasn’t completely sorry?
 On the other hand, Wesley had been really honest about it.
 He hadn’t given him some lame, meaningless apology.
 He’d told him how it was.
 Also, deep down, he knew that Wes had just been trying to protect Connor.
 He wasn’t completely ready to accept that though, or forgive it.
 How could he when he and his son were still suffering because of it.